NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 19.md

 They shouted, "Take him away!
 Take him away!
 Crucify him!"
 Pilate said to them, "Should I crucify your king?"
 "We have no king but Caesar!" the chief priests answered.

 ###### 16
-Then he handed him over to be crucified.The Crucifixion Then they took Jesus away.
+Then he handed him over to be crucified.
+Then they took Jesus away.

 ###### 17
 Carrying the cross by himself, he went out to what is called Place of the Skull, which in Aramaic is called <em>Golgotha</em>.